 Keeping It As Natural As Possible

 - I am not aware of any scientific evidence yet, but surely their own honey has got to be better than feeding them with refined sugar.
 Leave the bees with enough honey to last them through the year.
-This means leaving your 14×12, brood and a half or double brood box well alone and not be tempted to harvest honey from it
+This means leaving your 14×12, brood and a half or double brood box well alone and not be tempted to harvest honey from it (they will need 20Kg of stores to get them through from September to March)

 - The best way to guarantee that bees have enough pollen is to ensure there are adequate and round-the-year pollen-bearing plants close to the hives